aroum/fEnki/README.md

 fEnki is an open source (free) free version of Enki(gbEnki). fEnki is fully compatible with gbEnki.
 You can use gbEnki [cases, plates](https://github.com/aroum/gbEnki) and [firmware](https://github.com/aroum/zmk-gbEnki) on your fEnki.

+Gerber files can be downloaded in the [releases section](https://github.com/aroum/fEnki/releases).

 ![Preview](https://github.com/aroum/gbEnki/raw/main/pics/gbEnki_1.jpg)

 Actually, the photo is of gEnki, as soon as gEnki is assembled I will update the photo.